airvlab/cathsim/README.md

 1. Install the Unity Hub
 2. Import the project package "haptic-feedback" into Unity, then Run it.

-Note: The rope in the scene is representing the guidewire, and the environment is representing the aortic arch.
+Note: The game object called "Rope" in the scene is representing the guidewire, and the "Environment" is representing the aortic arch.

 ## Scripts